 Location: The USA.

 Reading (at the moment): HP crossovers.
 Other crossovers per interest.
-Elder Scrolls, Dragon Age, Persona, etc, for pure fanfic.
-But mostly crossovers.
+I've been super stuck on Tolkein lately.
 There are not nearly enough plot-centric crossover fanfics.
 Why oh why do so many people write OC crossplants for 'romance'?
 So much sadface.

 Shipping: As a straight person, I prefer my protags to be straight.
 Slash and femslash is fine on the side.
 But what I really like are fics that have touches of romance, ya know, implicit chemistry, but aren't romance focused.
 Take a lesson from FMA:Brotherhood, people.
 Ed/Winry is exactly how its done.
 Also, aside: HP/Daphne Greengrass is the same as HP/OC.
 Blank slates are just as easily Mary Sues as original characters, buds.
 And stop mindlessly bashing Ginny.
 Seriously.
 Stop.